zephyrproject-rtos/zephyr/doc/security/vulnerabilities.rst

 See NCC-ZEP-016

-This has been fixed in the below pull requests for master, branch from v2.1.0, and branch from v2.2.0.
+This has been fixed in the below pull requests for main, branch from v2.1.0, and branch from v2.2.0.

 - `CVE-2020-10022 <http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-10022>`_